projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 ******************

-The invariant TSC is based on the invariant timekeeping hardware (called Always Running Timer or ART), that runs at the core crystal clock frequency.
+The invariant TSC is based on the invariant timekeeping hardware (called Always Running Timer or ART), which runs at the core crystal clock frequency.
 The ratio defined by the CPUID leaf 15H expresses the frequency relationship between the ART hardware and the TSC.